alibaba/ChatLearn/docs/en/config.md

 - `models.policy_trainer.optimizer.clip_grad`: Gradient clipping rate.
 - `models.policy_trainer.trainable`: Enable training, this should always be True for trainer
 - `models.policy_trainer.generation_batch_size`: Batch size for a single model forward pass (used to compute **old_logprobs**).
-- `models.policy_trainer.train_micro_batch_size`: Local batch size per actor for forward/backward pass; used for gradient accumulation.
+- `models.policy_trainer.train_micro_batch_size`: Local batch size per model for forward/backward pass; used for gradient accumulation.
 - `models.policy_trainer.packing`: If enabled, samples are regrouped into batches with fewer total tokens then `models.policy_trainer.max_token_in_packing` in each batch.
 After regrouping, each batch will be packed into single sequence.
 If enabled, `models.policy_trainer.generation_batch_size` and `models.policy_trainer.train_micro_batch_size` will be ignored.
 - `models.policy_trainer.max_token_in_packing`: Used for regroup when `models.policy_trainer.packing` is enabled
 - `models.policy_trainer.load`: Path to load base checkpoint model.